rayalan/binary-adages/content/frictionless-change-part-1.md

 >
 > _Joel Spolsky?_

-A long time ago, someone[^article] --[Joel Spolsky](https://www.joelonsoftware.com/), if I recall correctly -- who made a basic point about being in a software business:
+A long time ago, someone[^article] --[Joel Spolsky](https://www.joelonsoftware.com/), if I recall correctly -- made a basic point about being in a software business:

 [^article]: I can't find the original article; the article on Lisp I reference later is related, but not the one I'm thinking of.